Rethinking Person Re-Identification via Semantic-Based Pretraining

 \section{Introduction}

-ImageNet pretraining is a dominant paradigm in computer vision.
+CNN-based pretraining on ImageNet is a dominant paradigm in computer vision.
 As many vision tasks are related, it is expected a deep learning model, pretrained on one dataset, to help another downstream task.
-It is now common practice to pretrain the backbones of object detection~\cite{he2019rethinking} and segmentation~\cite{long2015fully} on ImageNet~\cite{deng2009imagenet} dataset.
-In the field of person Re-ID, most of works~\cite{fu2019self,bai2021unsupervised,zeng2020hierarchical} try to leverage models pretrained on ImageNet to mitigate the shortage of person Re-ID data, which has achieved remarkable performance.
-However, this practice has been recently challenged by Fu et al.~\cite{fu2021unsupervised}, who show a surprising result that such ImageNet pretraining may not be the best choice for the re-identification task due to the intrinsic domain gap between ImageNet and person Re-ID data.
-Additionally, some research works~\cite{desai2021virtex,radford2021learning} also indicate that learning visual representations from textual annotations can be more competitive to methods based on ImageNet pretraining, which has attracted considerable attention from both the academia and industry worldwide.
-For these reasons, there has been increasing interests for us to explore novel vision-and-language pretraining strategy which can replace the supervised ImageNet pretraining on Re-ID tasks.
-Unfortunately, existing datasets~\cite{zheng2015scalable,ristani2016performance,zheng2017unlabeled,li2014deepreid,xiang2020unsupervised,xiang2021taking} in Re-ID community are all of limited scale due to the costly efforts required for data collection and annotation, especially none of them has diversified attributes to obtain dense captions, which cannot satisfy the need of semantic-based pretraining.
+It is now common practice to pretrain the backbones of object detection~\citep{he2019rethinking} and segmentation~\citep{long2015fully} on ImageNet~\citep{deng2009imagenet} dataset.
+In the field of person Re-ID, most of works~\citep{xiang2022learning,fu2019self,bai2021unsupervised,zeng2020hierarchical} try to leverage models pretrained on ImageNet to mitigate the shortage of person Re-ID data, which has achieved remarkable performance.
+However, this practice has been recently challenged by~\cite{fu2021unsupervised}, who show a surprising result that such ImageNet pretraining may not be the best choice for the re-identification task due to the intrinsic domain gap between ImageNet and person Re-ID data.
+Additionally, some research works~\citep{desai2021virtex,radford2021learning} also indicate that learning visual representations from textual annotations can be more competitive to methods based on ImageNet pretraining, which has attracted considerable attention from both the academia and industry worldwide.
+For these reasons, there has been increasing interests for us to explore novel vision-and-language pretraining strategy which can replace the traditional ImageNet-based pretraining paradigm on Re-ID tasks.
+Unfortunately, existing datasets~\citep{zheng2015scalable,ristani2016performance,zheng2017unlabeled,li2014deepreid,xiang2020unsupervised,xiang2021taking} in Re-ID community are all of limited scale due to the costly efforts required for data collection and annotation, especially none of them has diversified attributes to obtain dense captions for pedestrians, which fails to satisfy the need of semantic-based pretraining in Re-ID task.